October 7th Commemorations

 Yom Kippur Afternoon Martyrology Service

 Every Yom Kippur, the “Eleh Ezkarah” service, through stirring poetry, music, and personal accounts, tells the history of Jewish Martyrdom from Biblical Times until now.
 Unbelievably, a new chapter to this long book of senseless suffering and faithful courage is being written in our own time.
-Together we will honour the 1,200 lives brutally ended on October 7, 2023 and the many soldiers who have sacrificed themselves in defence of the Israel and the Jewish People.
+Together we will honour the 1,200 lives brutally ended on October 7, 2023 and the many soldiers who have sacrificed themselves in defence of Israel and the Jewish People.

 https://holyblossom.org/event/yom-kippur-afternoon-mincha-martyrology-service-3/